 The term ‘octet’ is used to refer to units of 8 bits of digital information, to avoid potential ambiguity with the term ‘byte’, and to align with protocol terminology.

+An octet string is a sequence of octets, with the first octet shown on the left and the last octet shown on the right, for example 0x12 0xAB 0x34 0xCD.
+If an octet string is shown formatted as a hexadecimal number, the first octet is shown on the left (most significant) and the last octet is shown on the right (least significant).
+For example, 0x12AB34CD used in the context of an octet string represents 0x12 0xAB 0x34 0xCD.

 Amend Section 3.3.6 as follows: